RJvH/dapr-workshop/docs/assignment-7.md

 In order to prevent naming conflicts, the name of the existing component must be changed.

 - Find the dapr component in ```\src\dapr-components\secertstores.local.file.yaml```
-- Change the "name" to: dapr-secerts-local-file
+- Change the "name" to: dapr-secrets-local-file

 ### Step 4. add environment variables to your dapr workloads in order to use secrets